Here are lots of hands-on and interactive techniques I have used in childbirth classes. Feel free to use any of them that work for you!

 All-Purpose Teaching Techniques:

-- Icebreakers: Icebreaker Bingo for Week One – hand out one copy to each student, and encourage them to mill around the room, chatting with other people and try to find people who can say yes to each question.
-And here’s lots more icebreaker ideas.
+- Icebreaker Bingo – hand one copy to each student.
+Encourage them to mill around, chatting with other people and try to find people who can say yes to each question.

 - Grab Bags: You collect items that symbolize ideas or activities.
-Pass it around, each student takes one and describes how they think it relates to the topic.
-A fun and interactive way to cover topics where there’s lots of little details to talk about – like prenatal wellness, things to take to the hospital, postpartum adjustment.
-Learn more.
+Pass the bag around, each student takes an item and describes how they think it relates to the topic.
+A fun and interactive way to cover topics like prenatal wellness, things to take to the hospital, postpartum adjustment.

 Activities for Labor & Birth Topics

 - Signs of Labor cards: print these cards.
 Divide the white board into three sections, label them ‘maybe’, ‘probably’ and ‘definitely.’
 Hand one card to each student, and place it on the board, depending on how likely they think this is real labor.
 Then discuss.
 (I sometimes have the partners do this activity while the moms-to-be watch.
 The moms often think partners know nothing – this is a chance to prove them wrong.)